-This course engages students in the examination of world religions, particularly Judaism, Christianity and Islam, First Nations, Métis and Inuit Spiritualties', and locally appropriate religious tradition(s), if suitable.
+This course engages students in the examination of world religions, particularly Judaism, Christianity, Islam and the First Nations, Métis and Inuit Spiritualities and a locally appropriate religious tradition.
 This is a survey course that will help students understand the basic similarities and differences between the religious traditions so they can interact with others with acceptance and familiarity.
-Ontario is a multi-faith global community.
-Students will deepen their understanding of the various faith traditions in their local community and around the world.
+We live in a multi-faith global community.
+With the knowledge of this course, students ought to be able to understand more clearly the world's religious affairs.